Dick Cheney: Views on President Trump

 In May 2016, Cheney said he would support Donald Trump in the 2016 presidential election.
 In May 2018, Cheney supported Trump's decision to withdraw from the Joint Comprehensive Plan of Action (Iran Nuclear Deal).

 Cheney criticized the Trump administration at the American Enterprise Institute World Forum alongside Vice President Mike Pence in March 2019.
-Questioning his successor on Trump's commitment to NATO and tendency to announce policy decisions on Twitter before consulting senior staff members, Cheney commented, "It seems, at times, as though your administration’s approach has more in common with Obama’s foreign policy than traditional Republican foreign policy."
+Questioning his successor on Trump's commitment to NATO and tendency to announce policy decisions on Twitter before consulting senior staff members, Cheney commented, "It seems, at times, as though your administration’s approach has more in common with Obama's foreign policy than traditional Republican foreign policy."
 That same year, Cheney appeared at a Trump 2020 fundraiser.

-On the one-year anniversary of the January 6 United States Capitol attack, Cheney joined his daughter Liz Cheney at the Capitol and participated in the remembrance events.
+On the one-year anniversary of the January 6 United States Capitol attack, Cheney joined his daughter Liz at the Capitol and participated in the remembrance events.
 His daughter was the only Republican member of Congress to attend the events, despite the events being open for attendance by all others.
 He later appeared in a 2022 primary campaign ad for Liz in which he called Trump a "coward" and a "threat to our republic" due to his attempts to overturn the 2020 United States presidential election.
 That year, Liz ran for her Wyoming congressional seat against Trump-backed primary challenger Harriet Hageman, who ultimately won by over 30%.